 2014 LT Press Photography Awards.
 Golden Frame award.

-TIME, The New Yorker, The Sunday Times, Monocle, Le Monde.
+TIME, The Guardian, Financial Times, The New Yorker, The Sunday Times, Monocle, Le Monde.

 2023 ‘Not All of Them.
 Portraits of War Refugees’.
 National Art Gallery.
 Vilnius, Lithuania. (with Antanas Sutkus and Artūras Morozovas).